kangkg/2048-clone-practice/README.md

-# 256!
-A 2048 Clone.
+# A 2048 Clone

-This was just some practice to make a clone of the game [2048](http://gabrielecirulli.github.io/2048/).
+This is just some practice to make a clone of the game [2048](http://gabrielecirulli.github.io/2048/).

-This project utilizes object-oriented javascript, which integrates itself with the HTML interface.
+This project utilizes object-oriented javascript, and integrates itself with the HTML interface.
 It also utilizes Canvas and Mousetrap.

 ## How to Install: